 Wynnefield Partners Small Cap Value, L.P., a stockholder of the Company, has advised the Company of its intention to nominate and solicit proxies for an opposition slate of two director nominees for election to our board of directors at the annual meeting.
-See "Voting Information - Proxies from Wynnefield and Possible Proxy Contest" in the accompanying proxy statement.
+See "Voting Information - Possible Proxy Contest" in the accompanying proxy statement.